Spudwick/PiNet/README.md

  $ git reflog expire --expire=now --all && git gc --prune=now --aggressive
  $ git push
  ```
-Now you can clone a new copy of the repository and continue working.
-Checking on the GitHub webiste, the file should be purged from all commits, including the file history logs.
+Now you can `cd` into your local working copy and `git pull` the new cleaned branch.

 ## MQTT
 ### Installing Mosquitto MQTT